 yours not among the footprints

-I know your footprints in boots shoes stockings bare
+I know your footprints in boots shoes

 I asked the guards